Home > 3D Printer > 3D Printer Buyer's Guide > Best 3D Printer Under $500 in 2023

 • No auto bed leveling

-The upgrades include a beefier power supply, better components, and a magnetic build surface, which work to offer a safer and more stable printer.
-The Creality Ender 3 Pro specifications include features you’d expect from pricier options, notably a fairly sizable build volume of 220 mm x 220 mm x 250 mm, a power recovery mode, a heated bed, and a tight filament pathway.
+The Ender 3 Pro specifications include features you’d expect from pricier options, notably a fairly sizable build volume of 220 mm x 220 mm x 250 mm, a power recovery mode, a heated bed, and a tight filament pathway.
 The results speak to this with superb quality prints for the price.
-As an FDM printer using standard 1.75 mm filament, the Creality Ender 3 Pro is ideal for those that want to keep costs down moving forward.
+As an FDM printer using standard 1.75 mm filament, the Ender 3 Pro is ideal for those that want to keep costs down moving forward.

-The Creality Ender 3 Pro does ship as an assembly kit, and while the build may take a few hours, it’s relatively straightforward.
-As kit assembly printers go, the Creality Ender 3 Pro is among the simplest to get up and running.
+Creality does ship the Ender 3 Pro as an assembly kit, and while the build may take a few hours, it’s relatively straightforward.
+As kit assembly printers go, the Ender 3 Pro is among the simplest to get up and running.
 You have to factor in a bit of setting up and calibration, chiefly because it doesn’t include an auto-leveling feature, though.
-Despite what may be a drawback for novices, investing the time to set up the Creality Ender 3 Pro correctly translates to excellent prints for a 3D printer under $300.
+Despite what may be a drawback for novices, investing the time to set up the Ender 3 Pro correctly translates to excellent prints for a 3D printer under $500.

 The Creality Ender 3 Pro is ideal for those who want to learn as they build, supported by a bustling community of Ender enthusiasts.
 It also has the added benefit of being exceptionally well geared towards tinkering and upgrades.
 As Creality bluntly puts it, the Ender 3 Pro is ‘hackable as hell.’